 Our Detroit team members are deeply engaged in the community and make every effort to be aware of emerging and ongoing initiatives with potential to accomplish the community’s goals.

 The Detroit Program periodically offers open grant opportunities to organizations within a certain sector.
 In 2014, we launched the Kresge Innovative Projects: Detroit initiative, with the first grant awards announced in April 2015.
-The second round of this three-year initiative will open in fall 2015.
+The second round of this three-year initiative is accepting applications through Nov.
+24.